sloganking/FbxToMimic/README.md

 ## Notice
 Documentation quality needs to be increased for easier group work

+This project is being developed in Ubuntu 18.04.2 LTS

 ## Goal

 The [DeepMimic project](https://github.com/xbpeng/DeepMimic) currently offers no way to import custom reference motions.